 Mimosa yellow must be one of the most distinctive paint names after whatever the heck it is Ferrari calls its red.

 Over the last few weeks I went in search of yellow cars and, for the sake of completeness I’ve thrown the Tesla into the pile.
 None of these manage to be Mimosa yellow.
 That would have been very pleasing.
 From a safety point of view, a bright yellow car must be among the most visible against the widest range of backgrounds.
 Apart from that rather dull reason to prefer it, I find yellow a cheerful colour which to my eye, seems quite gender neutral whereas Continue reading “Theme: Colour – She Wore Lemon”

 The past they say is a foreign country.
 I wouldn’t know about that, but a lot has happened in ten years.
 Hasn’t it?

 It doesn’t seem all that long ago, but through mathematical deduction I can deduce that 2006 is in fact a decade old this year.
 To further the so much, yet so little has changed analogy, looking at geopolitical events of the year, the big issues at the time remain front page news now.
-The Middle East, North Korean’s nuclear ambitions, Oil prices, extreme weather events – although the International Astronomical Union’s planetary downgrade of Pluto could only realistically be described as a one-off.
-[Nevertheless, the astronomical entity itself was said to be absolutely gutted by the decision].
+The Middle East, North Korean’s nuclear ambitions, Oil prices, extreme weather; although the International Astronomical Union’s planetary downgrade of Pluto could only realistically be described as a one-off, although the astronomical entity itself was said to be absolutely gutted by the decision.